ApicaSystem/apicactl/docs/logiqctl_logs.md

   -c, --cluster string       Override the default cluster set by `logiqctl set-cluster' command -n, --namespace string     Override the default context set by `logiqctl set-context' command -o, --output string        Output format.
 One of: table|json|yaml.
-                             json output is not indented, use '| jq' for advanced json operations (default "table") -t, --time-format string   Time formatting options.
+                             JSON output is not indented, use '| jq' for advanced JSON operations (default "table") -t, --time-format string   Time formatting options.
 One of: relative|epoch|RFC3339.
-                             This is only applicable when the output format is table. json and yaml outputs will have time in epoch seconds. (default "relative")
+                             This is only applicable when the output format is table.
+JSON and YAML outputs will have time in epoch seconds. (default "relative")
 ```

 ### SEE ALSO